 Singaporean travel outside of South East Asia has doubled in the last decade to 3.4 million trips per year in 2013.
-In that time Australia has dominated the arrivals to Australasia, with over 90% share of the 400,000 annual arrivals while New Zealand has languished, claiming the remaining 9% of arrivals.
-New Zealand will need to grow at 4% to maintain share of its competitive set.

-Potential low cost carrier development between Singapore and Australia provide New Zealand an opportunity to grow both its high value and low cost propositions.
-The number of High Net Worth Individuals in Singapore is expected to grow by 44% over the next decade and represents a high proportion of the population base suggesting further opportunities to target the higher end value segment.
+In that time Australia has dominated the arrivals to Australasia, with over ninety percent share of the 400,000 annual arrivals while New Zealand has languished, claiming the remaining nine percent of arrivals.
+New Zealand will need to grow at four percent to maintain share of its competitive set.
+Potential low cost carrier development between Singapore and Australia provide New Zealand an opportunity to grow both it's high value and low cost propositions.
+The number of High Net Worth Individuals in Singapore is expected to grow by forty four percent over the next decade and represents a high proportion of the population base suggesting further opportunities to target the higher end value segment.
 Ambitious growth targets will deliver an extra 20,000 visitors per year to New Zealand.

-2025 Organic → 2025 Accelerated • Ambitious Forecast visitor arrivals 48,960 Forecast visitor arrivals 52,830 Forecast visitor arrivals 62,558 Average annual growth 1.23% Average annual growth 1.88% Average annual growth 3.32% Forecast market share 1.18% Forecast market share 1.15% Forecast market share 1.21% Forecast visitor spend \$161m Forecast visitor spend \$174m Forecast visitor spend \$206m
+2025 Organic → 2025 Accelerated Ambitious Forecast visitor arrivals 48,960 Forecast visitor arrivals 52,830 Forecast visitor arrivals 62,558 Average annual growth 1.23% Average annual growth 1.88% Average annual growth 3.32% Forecast market share 1.18% Forecast market share 1.15% Forecast market share 1.21% Forecast visitor spend \$161m Forecast visitor spend \$174m Forecast visitor spend \$206m